FAQs

 No student should be discouraged from applying to Chesapeake due to financial reasons.
 Financial assistance is available on a limited and confidential basis.
 All assistance is awarded on the basis of need and requires a Parents' Financial Statement (PFS) from the School and Student Service for Financial Aid (SSS) as well as the CA Financial Assistance application and a copy of the most recent tax return and W-2.

-The PFS application is available from the Academy’s Office of Admissions, upon request, or online at www.nais.org/financialaid/sss.
+The PFS application is available online at www.nais.org/financialaid/sss.

-To meet the March deadline, the Parents Financial Statement (PFS) must be sent to the School and Student Services for Financial Aid (SSS) in Princeton, NJ on or before FEBRUARY 1, 2010.
-The Chesapeake Academy Financial Assistance Application and personal tax forms (W-2's. etc.) should arrive on or before FEBRUARY 22, 2010 to the Admissions Office at the Academy.
+To meet the March deadline, the Parents Financial Statement (PFS) must be sent to the School and Student Services for Financial Aid (SSS) in Princeton, NJ on or before MARCH 6, 2017.
+The Chesapeake Academy Financial Assistance Application and personal tax forms (W-2's. etc.) should arrive on or before MARCH 6, 2017 to the Admission Office at the Academy.
 The financial assistance committee meets initially in March to determine awards, and decisions will be mailed to families on or before the end of the month.

-Students who are accepted into the School after March will be considered for scholarships until such time as all funds have been allocated.
+Students who are accepted into the School after March will be considered for financial assistance until such time as all funds have been allocated.
 All financial assistance decisions are held in the strictest confidence.
 Applicants must be accepted into the School before being considered for financial assistance.

 As a small school, we ask that each family stretch their education dollars, and many make sacrifices for their students to attend.
 Every student at Chesapeake Academy receives financial support as tuition only covers about 70 cents of each dollar of expense.
 We raise the other 30 cents through charitable giving to the Annual Fund and various fund raising events.
 The Academy trustees are committed to maintaining affordable tuition and a strong Scholarship Assistance Program.